MCFrank16/suura-backend/README.md

 **NOTE that:** Test should use different database with `development` or `production`, follow `.env.sample`

 ### GraphQL Playground
-open `localhost:4000/suura` in your browser. activated only during development
+- open `localhost:4000/suura` in your browser. activated only during development.
+- **NOTE that:** `Uploading files` uses `Normal REST API` specifications, you call `POST:/upload`

 ### Tools
 - GraphQL
 - MongoDB
-- Apollo server
+- Apollo server Express
 - Mongoose
 - Express